West Brompton station: History

 Full passenger services resumed on the WLL in 1994, but it was not until 1 June 1999 that new Network Rail platforms were opened at West Brompton by the then Minister of Transport, Glenda Jackson.
 There is a commemorative plaque to this effect on the Western lift tower.
 The station design was by Robinson Kenning and Gallagher of Croydon.
 The lift tower design is an echo of the decorative brickwork by the 19th c.
 City of London architect and surveyor, John Young designer of the nearby Empress Place and Lillie Road terrace in Fulham.
 The works were funded by the Royal Borough of Kensington and Chelsea and the London Borough of Hammersmith and Fulham on whose border the station lies.

-The WLL platforms do not have a separate entrance and access is from the Underground station.
-The District line serves platforms 1 and 2 and the WLL serves platforms 3 and 4.
+The Mildmay line platforms do not have a separate entrance and access is from the Underground station.
+The District line serves platforms 1 and 2 and the Mildmay line serves platforms 3 and 4.
 There is a fence between platforms 2 and 3, but they are on the same level and it is possible to pass directly between them.

-There are lifts to both overground platforms for wheelchair access, and this means there is also step-free access to the eastbound District line platform, but not the westbound one.
+There are lifts to both Overground platforms for wheelchair access, and this means there is also step-free access to the eastbound District line platform, but not the westbound one.
 The station is in a cutting that is covered at one end.

 Services

-Typical off-peak services per hour: